TSS: Transformation-Specific Smoothing for Robustness Certification: Experiments

 \section{Experiments}

-We validate our framework to certifying robustness over semantic transformations experimentally on the publicly available MNIST, CIFAR-10 and ImageNet-1k datasets.
-We compare with state-of-the-arts for each transformation and highlight our main results.
+We validate our framework \framework by certifying robustness over semantic transformations experimentally.
+We compare with state of the art for each transformation, highlight our main results, and present some interesting findings and ablation studies.

-\textbf{Setup} We refer the reader to Appendix~\ref{appendix:architectures} for experimental details.\footnote{Our implementation is publicly available at \url{https://github.com/AI-secure/semantic-randomized-smoothing}} On ImageNet we use a pretrained ResNet-50 architecture~\cite{he2016deep} as base classifier while on CIFAR-10 we use ResNet-110 and on MNIST we use a small CNN.

-\textbf{Evaluation Procedure } In adversarially robust classification we are interested in the \emph{robust accuracy} at radius $r$.
-This metric is defined as the fraction of the test set, which is classified correctly with a prediction that is certifiably robust within a ball of radius $r$.
-However, since we use randomized smoothing classifiers for inference, computing this quantity exactly is not possible without further assumptions on the base classifier.
-Instead, we report the \emph{approximate robust accuracy} on a subset of the test set using adapted versions of \textsc{Predict} and \textsc{Certify} presented in~\cite{cohen2019certified}.
-The error rate is set to $\alpha=0.001$ such that the certification holds with probability at least $1-\alpha$.

-\textbf{Main Results } As summarized in Table~\ref{tab:best-rob-acc}, we observe that across transformations, our framework significantly outperforms state-of-the-art, if present, in terms of robust accuracy.
-In particular, for Gaussian Blur, translation with reflection padding, scaling and the compositional contrast and brightness, to our best knowledge, we are the first to provide their certified robust accuracy on ImageNet.

-\textbf{Noise Distribution Tuning} Our theoretical results allow us to derive robustness bounds for different types of noise distributions.
-Therefore we explore smoothing using exponential, uniform and Gaussian distributions for a fixed variance level.
-We use Gaussian blur to showcase our findings.
-We leave the detailed result to Appendix~\ref{appendix:noise_distribution_tuning} where we show that smoothing with exponential distribution typically performs best, confirming our theoretical analysis.

-\textbf{Summary of Results for specific Transformations } In the following, we summarize the experimental setup and observations for our transformation-specific results.
-In addition to Table~\ref{tab:best-rob-acc}, we provide detailed results for each specific transform in the appendix. \\